 One of the first key steps is to select the right type of soil for the cultivation of saffron.
 Saffron crops grow well in fertile soil that is well-drained and loamy.
 It is preferred not to go with the heavy, clayey soil.
 Also, the soil must be slightly alkaline, with a pH level between 6.3 and 8.3.

 The ideal saffron growing conditions include arid, semi-arid and temperate areas.
-Saffron grows and flowers the best in temperatures between 20.9 and 27.8 °C. Growing saffron indoors demands the container to be kept at 21°C.
+Saffron grows and flowers the best in temperatures between 20.9°C and 27.8 °C. Growing saffron indoors demands the container to be kept at 21°C.

 A saffron bulb can be considered as a seed of saffron.
-It is important to check is the size of the bulbs.
+It is important to check the size of the bulbs.
 A larger bulb flowers more and in a better way in the first planting year.
 Corm size and flower production are directly related, thus large corms of over 8 grams are best suited for higher saffron production.
 Use a willow basket to take out corms and dry them in shade for 15 to 20 minutes.

 Integrated Nutrient Management (INM) is necessary to improve productivity of saffron.
 It involves use of key nutrients with the help of commercial fertilisers and organic manure.
 You can use inorganic fertilisers like Nitrogen, Phosphorus and Potassium in the ratio of 90:60:50.
 10 tons of farmyard manure can be used per hectare.
 Apply 25 kg of vermicompost for every hectare.

 Corms are treated to prevent fungal infection in the saffron crop.
 The ideal practice is to cultivate the crop under shorter planting cycle of 4 to 5 years.
 You must plant healthy corms that do not have rot and lesions.
 You can prepare a fungicidal suspension by mixing 150 g of Mancozeb 75 WP and 50 g of carbendizime 50 WP in 50 litres of water.
-Dip the graded saffron corms in this suspension for
+Dip the graded saffron corms in this suspension for 5 to 10 minutes.

 Saffron bulbs are usually planted in the months of June – July.
 Also, August and September are suitable for certain regions.
 The flowering happens in October.
 A shorter planting cycle of 4 to 5 years is considered ideal.
 You should till the soil for deep ploughing of soil via bullock-drawn plough and planking.
 You can mechanise this operation with tractors and suitable ploughs and harrows.